3D Modelling – Basic Guide

 Once the entire model is black on the outside, turn two sided lighting back on and it should turn back to normal (grey)!

 - Import the default (RIOT’s) skl file you want if you haven’t already done this and adjust the bones so that the joints on their sides are at least partly connected to the mesh.
 Do not move the bones, only rotating them is recommended.
 Do not rename or delete bones or buffbones under any circumstances.
-Once you do this, turn the Menu set menu to “Animation”, go to Skin->Bind Skin->Smooth Bind and make sure you have these settings! (!)
+Once you do this, turn the Menu set menu to “Animation”, select all mesh-bones-buffbones in the Outliner, go to Skin->Bind Skin->Smooth Bind and make sure you have these settings! (!)

 - Go to Vertex Selection Mode (press F9) and select all the vertices of the mesh (they should turn yellow).
 Then go to Skin->Edit Smooth Skin->Paint Skin Weights Tool and make sure you have these settings